 Trainees’ personal mindfulness meditation practice is the cornerstone of being able to teach well.
 All participants will be expected to maintain and deepen their practice throughout the course and beyond as well as continue attending mindfulness classes, courses and retreats during the year.

 Teach mindfulness classes, courses and one-day mindfulness events.

-Deliver the SIT Mindfulness Course, as created by MTI.
+Deliver the Six-week Introductory Training (SIT) in Mindfulness, as created by MTI.

 Teach mindfulness to groups in a variety of settings including in health care, business, non-profits, education and a host of other settings.

 Bring mindfulness techniques into individual work including psychotherapy, coaching, chaplaincy and social work.